Latest Hair Restoration Development

 MORE ABOUT PLATELET RICH PLASMA (PRP)

-Developed by a research scientist colleague, PRP is obtained from a small amount of the patient’s blood by spinning it in a centrifuge at such high speeds that it isolates the platelets (the body’s mediator of healing) and growth factor proteins.
+Platelet Rich Plasma was developed by a research scientist colleague, PRP is obtained from a small amount of the patient’s blood by spinning it in a centrifuge at such high speeds that it isolates the platelets (the body’s mediator of healing) and growth factor proteins.
 The PRP and growth factors can then be utilized in several ways to enhance the results of the hair transplant procedure:

 •Added to the scalp where hairs are transplanted, decreasing bleeding and bruising, accelerating healing, and reducing shock hair loss, meaning patients look better sooner after the procedure